google-coral/examples-camera/README.md

   * __OpenCV__ Python example using OpenCV to obtain camera frames.
     Use ```install_requirements.sh``` to make sure all the dependencies are present.
+  * __NativeApp__ C++ example using gstreamer to obtain camera frames.
+    See README in the nativeapp directory on how to compile for the Coral DevBoard.

 ## Canned models